-\widehat{M}d is the FES fishing effort estimate in domain d (i.e. in a specific state and yearwave combination), natural log transformed to normally distribute the data.

-θ_d^T is the true fishing effort for domain d contorted by CHTS method effects.

-θ_d^{M} is the true fishing effort for domain d contorted by FES method effects. e_d^{T} and e_d^{M} and are the sampling errors for the CHTS and FES respectively (again, these are assumed to be independent of one another since the surveys are conducted independently, and assumed to be normally distributed based upon the central limit theorem [e.g. Le Cam 1986]), with log design variances $\sigma{eT,d}^2$ and $\sigma{eM,d}^2$.
+- \widehat{M}{d} is the FES fishing effort estimate in domain d (i.e., in a specific state and year-wave combination), natural log transformed to normally distribute the data; - θ{d}^{T} is the true fishing effort for domain d, contorted by CHTS method effects; - θ{a}^{M} is the true fishing effort for domain d, contorted by FES method effects; - e_d^T and e_d^M are the sampling errors for the CHTS and FES respectively (again, these are assumed to be independent of one another since the surveys are conducted independently, and assumed to be normally distributed based upon the central limit theorem (Le Cam, 1986)), with log design variances σ{eTd}^2 and σ{eMd}^2 ;

-x'{Td} represents a vector of auxiliary variables $(x'1, x'2 \dots x'n)$, which include:
+x'{Td} represents a vector of auxiliary variables $(x'1, x'2, ..., x'n)$, which include:

-- the logarithm of the state-specific population sizes as a proxy for annual variation; - wave indicator variables as a proxy for seasonal variation;

-- state indicator variables to capture geographic variation; - two interaction terms accounting for annual and seasonal changes in geographic variation: log(state-specific population sizes)×state indicator variables, and wave indicator variables×state indicator variables: - the estimated difference in CHTS-FES method effects (modeled by the increase in wireless-only households from 2000 on); - A set of interaction terms between the method effects and all of the above auxiliary variables; - An indicator variable for the presence of an FES estimate and its interactions with log(state-specific population sizes), wave indicators, and state indicators (this variable is only relevant to the short 2015-2017 benchmarking period so no interaction term with the CHTS method effects was taken into account) - x'{Md} represents a vector of the same auxiliary variables of x'{Td} , including estimated the difference in FES-CHTS method effects (modeled by the decrease in wireless-only households back to 2000);
+- the logarithm of the state-specific population sizes as a proxy for annual variation; - wave indicator variables as a proxy for seasonal variation; - state indicator variables to capture geographic variation; - two interaction terms accounting for annual and seasonal changes in geographic variation: log(state-specific population sizes), state indicator variables, and wave indicator variables; - the estimated difference in CHTS-FES method effects (modeled by the increase in wireless-only households from 2000 on); - a set of interaction terms between the method effects and all of the above auxiliary variables; and, - an indicator variable for the presence of an FES estimate and its interactions with log(state-specific population sizes), wave indicators, and state indicators (this variable is only relevant to the short 2015-2017 benchmarking period so no interaction term with the CHTS method effects was taken into account).

-β_d is a vector of unknown regression coefficients of the fixed auxiliary variables shared between the CHTS and the FES.
+x{Md} represents a vector of the same auxiliary variables of x{Td} , including the estimated difference in FES-CHTS method effects (modeled by the decrease in wireless-only households back to 2000);

-v_d represents the random effects irregular term, assumed to be distributed with a mean of zero and an unknown variance of variance ψ to be estimated.
+$\boldsymbol{\beta}{d}$ is a vector of unknown regression coefficients of the fixed auxiliary variables shared between the CHTS and the FES; and, v_d represents the random effects irregular term, assumed to be distributed with a mean of zero and an unknown variance of ψ to be estimated.

-These two models are used to convert between FES and CHTS estimates.
+These two models are used to convert between the FES and CHTS estimates.
 To produce FES-equivalent estimates prior to 2015, \widehat{M}d is used to produce shore and private boat fishing effort time series.
 To calculate CHTS equivalent estimates beyond 2017 (after the CHTS was discontinued), \widehat{T}d is used.
-Note that in estimating \widehat{T}d , the CHTS method effects and all related interaction terms are dropped in the model for the 1981-2000 time series since there were very likely no wireless-only households prior to 2000 (as described in section 8.1.1.2).
+Note that in estimating \widehat{M}d , the CHTS method effects and all related interaction terms are dropped in the model for the 1981-2000 time series since there were very likely no wireless-only households prior to 2000 (as described in section 8.1.1.2).